IBM/ibm-storage-odf-block-driver/docs/configuring/limitations.md

 The IBM® ODF FlashSystem driver contains the following limitations:

 - Only x86 architecture is supported.
-- When creating a storage class from within the Red Hat OpenShift Data Foundation® user-interface, installation of Red Hat Ceph® over IBM Storage Virtualize® family storage systems is allowed.
+- When creating a storage class from within the Red Hat OpenShift Data Foundation® user-interface, installation of Red Hat Ceph Storage® over IBM Storage Virtualize® family storage systems is allowed.
 That said, when using IBM Storage Virtualize® family storage systems, it is best to use a direct I/O path to the storage system.
 For more information, see [Configuration considerations](configuring.md#odf_config).
 - The following individual reports are not currently generated:
     - Pool performance
     - Volume performance